andres2203/StadtFarm/README.md

 # StadtFarm
-How to build and program a Vertical Garden for growing hydro cultures with Arduino UNO.
+How to build and program a vertical garden for growing hydro cultures with Arduino UNO.

 ## Introduction